 Due to this, a more common measure of average healthy bodies is based on a formula known as the Body Mass Index or BMI.

-For an easy-to-use BMI calculator and evaluation, visit the CDC's website.
 The Center for Disease Control recommends the use of a BMI calculator to screen for obesity, overweight, underweight, and healthy weight.
 However, the site states, "BMI is not a diagnostic tool."
 While a teen may have a high BMI, a health care provider would perform other diagnostic tests to determine if a teen is overweight.

 Another important consideration is growth rate.
 This is unique to children and teens, as their BMI, height, and weight will flux as their bodies are developing.
 This is one of the many reasons adult averages should never be used to evaluate teenagers.